Hope’s Home proudly employs qualified and energetic people who are passionate about helping children with complex medical needs and their families.

 With help and dedication from the amazing staff at Hope’s Home, there is a place for special children just to be kids.
 Jacqueline’s dream is our reminder that there’s no place like Hope.

-Sudesh is a financial professional with over fifteen years of experience in accounting and financial management, enterprise risk assessment, business planning and system implementation.
-He graduated from the University of Colombo Sri Lanka.
-Sudesh is currently a member of the Charted Professional Accountants of Canada (CPA), Charted Institute of Management Accountant (UK) as well as the Global Risk Management Institute, Inc. In addition, he has completed his Master of Business Administration from Laurentian University.
+Sudesh graduated from the University of Colombo, Sri Lanka.
+He is a member of the Charted Professional Accountants of Canada (CPA), Chartered Institute of Management Accountants (UK), and holds designation with The Chartered Global Management Accountant (CGMA), Canadian Risk Management (CRM) Professionals, and the Global Risk Management Institute Inc. In addition, he has completed a Master of Business Administration (MBA) from Laurentian University.

 Allison is a seasoned human resource professional and leader.
 She has been working and leading in the field of human resources for over a decade and holds a Masters in Human Resource Management (Kenneth Levene Graduate School of Business) and a Bachelor of Administration degree (University of Regina).
 Allison is change management certified through PROSCI and has taken various leadership and management related courses.